ezair/Machine-Learing-Practice/README.md

 # Machine-Learing-Practice
 This will contain a few seperate machine learning programs.
-Each program will for the purpose of practice and nothing more.
+Each program will be written for the purpose of practice and nothing more.